philhawksworth/cherryglass/README.md

 ## Usage

 - from the project route the `src` directory contains the static site which is to be cherry picked.
-- in the project route, run `node cherrycms/cherry,js` to build a model of the manageble data and start the server
+- in the project route, run `node cherrycms/cherry.js` to build a model of the manageble data and start the server
 - open your browser at `localhost:3000/cherrycms` to access the admin site
-- Accessing `localhost:3000/generate` will geneerate a static site from your managed content.
+- Accessing `localhost:3000/generate` will generate a static site from your managed content.